-- o The majority of the students (i.e., 51% or more of the students) are enrolled from one or more Focus districts and/or Priority or Focus Schools as defined above. - 3 Bonus Points - The partnership is an existing ECHS that can demonstrate its graduates have earned an average of 24 or more college credits for at least 2 years prior to September 1, 2017. - 4 Bonus Points - Another three bonus points will be awarded for ECHS projects that focus on Computer Science or related field. - 3 Bonus Points
+- The majority of the students (i.e., 51% or more of the students) are enrolled from one or more Focus districts and/or Priority or Focus Schools as defined above.
+3 Bonus Points - Another three bonus points will be awarded for ECHS projects that focus on Computer Science or related field. - 3 Bonus Points